-I normally use about 3 quarts (3 litres) of raw, cultured cream for my batches; from this I get about a little more than 3 pounds (1.5 kg) of butter.
+I here used about 3 quarts (3 litres) of raw, cultured cream for my batch.
+This gave about 3 pounds (1.5 kg) of butter.
 Fermented raw cream turns thick and easy to work with.

-1. Cold raw cream: When the cultured cream was cold it took 22 minutes until the cream turned into a thicker mass and then into butter.
+1. Cold cream: When the cultured cream was cold, I t took 22 minutes before the cream turned into into butter.

 2. Cool cream: After about two hours in room temperature, it took only 3 minutes until butter formed.

-3. Room temperature: However, when I left the cream in room temperature for the night, it took only 1 minute and 15 seconds before butter was formed!
+3. Room temperature: When I left the cream at room temperature for the night, it took only 1 minute and 15 seconds before butter was formed!

 - Conclusion: The temperature of raw cream determines how fast butter will form!

-When the cream quickly thickens, you may have to slow down the food processor.
-The butter is very heavy and you might end up splashing buttermilk all around your kitchen (has happened to me a few times : )
+When the cream thickens, you may want to slow down the food processor.
+The butter is very heavy and you might end up splashing buttermilk all around your kitchen (happened to me a few times : )

 Separate the buttermilk

 Buttermilk is like a low-fat leftover product, nutritious and easy to use.
 Use a strainer to separate the butter still left in the buttermilk.

 The buttermilk is now poured into another bowl so I can deal with it separately later.
 But you’re not done yet with the butter.

-There’s still some buttermilk left in the butter and this you must remove; the less liquid that remains in the butter the better.
+There’s still some buttermilk left in the butter and this must be removed.
+The less liquid that remains in the butter the better.
 If buttermilk is left in the butter it can add an unwanted taste to the butter.
 Buttermilk also spoils faster than butter.
 So try to remove as much as you can.
 How can this be done?